 Luckily, my lady breadwinner client that I mentioned earlier stayed totally calm and cool throughout ’08, ’09, and for every year thereafter.
 She had about $5 million in the stock market (I know, cray) in 2008.
 But what would have happened if she had sold out when shit got real tough and scary, like so many of the clients I worked with?

 If she had succumbed to her fears, she would have locked in over $2.5 million in losses.
 At this point, she may have held her cash, waiting on the sidelines for “things to get better.”
 But guess what?
 While you’re waiting, the stock market begins to creep back up, and you miss all the good stuff!!
-Hell, people still don’t “feel better” after 2008—and for many reasons, justified—but during that time, from the bottom to the top, the stock market is up 280%.
-How you feel about the economy is a very bad indicator for the stock market.
+Hell, people still don’t “feel better” post-2008 nearly ten years later (for many economic reasons, this feeling is justified) but during that time, from the bottom to the top, the stock market is up 280%.
+Point being, how you feel about the economy is a very bad indicator for the stock market.
 (Actually, your feelings are considered a “contrarian” indicator.
 Meaning: If you think everything sucks, it’s probably a good time to invest.)

 So, how much is our gurl worth now? (*hypothetically*)